Evolve

 Millie Briones-Sausa

-Millie Briones-Sausa (Class of 2026) is from California, pursuing a concentration in Marketing with a minor in Cinema and Media Studies.
-She joined Wharton Women her Sophomore Fall as a member of the Evolve Committee.
-Outside of Wharton Women, Millie is involved with Mujeres Empoderadas, Penn for Immigrant Rights, REACH, and as a Head TA in the Management Department.
-In her free time, she enjoys exploring Philly, running with her dog, and watching a good show.
+Millie Briones-Sausa (Class of 2026) is from Oakland, CA, pursuing a concentration in Marketing and a minor in Cinema and Media Studies.
+She joined Wharton Women in her sophomore fall on the Evolve Committee.
+Outside of Wharton Women, Millie is a TA for a financial literacy course, serves as Communications Co-Chair of Penn for Immigrant Rights, and is part of REACH, where she contributes to marketing and business initiatives.
+In her free time, you can find her exploring new coffee shops, spending time with her dog, or watching a good movie.

 Akhila Guttikonda

-Akhila Guttikonda is a junior from Georgia and is studying Neuroscience and Nutrition Science with a minor in Healthcare Management.
-She joined Wharton Women her freshman year as a member of the Evolve Committee and has loved working on initiatives that promote diversity in thought, like the VOD Conference.
+Akhila Guttikonda (C’26) from Johns Creek, GA and is studying Neuroscience and Nutrition Science with a minor in Healthcare Management.
+She joined Wharton Women her freshman year as a member of the Evolve Committee.
 Outside of Wharton Women, she is involved with the WiNSS, WUHC, Penn Bioethics Journal, and Pipeline.
 In her free time, she enjoys exploring Philly and spending time with friends and family.

 Aanya Khanderia

-Aanya Khanderia (Class of 2028) is a first-year from New Jersey, studying in the Life Sciences and Management Program.
-She plans on dually concentrating in Healthcare Management and Finance at the Wharton School of Business, and majoring in Biology at the College of Arts and Sciences.
-Aanya joined Wharton Women in the Spring as a member of Evolve and is excited to contribute her efforts toward elevating Wharton Women’s DEI platform.
-Aside from Wharton Women, Aanya is an Analyst for the Wharton Undergraduate Healthcare Club’s Investments Committee, a member of the LSM Student Advisory Board, a TA for the LSM Educational Pipeline Program, and a consultant for PUBS.
-In her free time, Aanya enjoys playing tennis, going on hikes, and exploring Philly.
+Aanya Khanderia (W‘28 & C’28) is from Flanders, NJ, and is studying Finance and Biology through the Life Sciences and Management Program.
+Aanya joined Wharton Women in the Spring of her freshman year as a member of Evolve and is excited to contribute her efforts toward elevating Wharton Women’s DEI platform.
+Aside from Wharton Women, Aanya is an Analyst for the Wharton Undergraduate Healthcare Club’s Investments Committee, a member of the LSM Student Advisory Board, a TA for the LSM Educational Pipeline Program, an Equity Analyst at Penn Growth Equity, and a Wharton Undergraduate Cohorts Leader.
+In her free time, Aanya enjoys playing tennis, going on hikes, and exploring coffee shops in Philly.

 Zahra Vakil